History of violence against LGBTQ people in the United Kingdom

-John Atherton, Bishop of Waterford and Lismore, was hanged for sodomy under a law that he had helped to institute.
-His lover was John Childe, his steward and tithe proctor, also hanged.
-Anonymous pamphlet, 1641.

-The history of violence against LGBT people in the United Kingdom is made up of assaults on gay men, lesbians, bisexual, transgender, queer and intersex individuals (LGBTQI), legal responses to such violence, and hate crime statistics in the United Kingdom.
+The history of violence against LGBT people in the United Kingdom is made up of assaults on gay men, lesbians, bisexual, transgender, queer and intersex individuals (LGBTQI), legal responses to such violence, and hate crime statistics in the United Kingdom since its original formation in 1707.
+People who are perceived to be LGBTQI may also be targeted.
 Those targeted by such violence are perceived to violate heteronormative rules and religious beliefs and contravene perceived protocols of gender and sexual roles.
-People who are perceived to be LGBTQI may also be targeted.

 Prior to 1900

-The first English law against homosexuality was the Buggery Act 1533, which made male homosexual acts punishable by death; typically hanging.
-It was established during the reign of Henry VIII, and was the first civil legislation applicable against sodomy in the country, such offences having previously been dealt with by ecclesiastical courts.
+On the creation of the United Kingdom in 1707, continuing English law included the Buggery Act 1533, which made male homosexual acts punishable by death; typically hanging.
+It had been established during the reign of Henry VIII, and was the first civil legislation applicable against sodomy in England, such offences having previously been dealt with by ecclesiastical courts.
 The law defined buggery as an unnatural sexual act against the will of God and man.
 This was later defined by the courts to include only anal penetration and bestiality.

 The Act was repealed by section 1 of the Offences Against the Person Act 1828 (9 Geo.
 4. c.
 31) and by section 125 of the Criminal Law (India) Act 1828 (c.
 74).
 It was replaced by section 15 of the Offences Against the Person Act 1828, and section 63 of the Criminal Law (India) Act 1828, which provided that buggery would continue to be a capital offence.
 In the period from 1810 to 1835, 46 people convicted of sodomy were hanged and 32 sentenced to death but reprieved.
 A further 716 were imprisoned or sentenced to the pillory, before its use was restricted in 1816.
 The last executions were the hangings of James Pratt and John Smith, on 27 November 1835.

 Buggery remained a capital offence in England and Wales until the enactment of the Offences against the Person Act 1861; however, male homosexual acts still remained illegal and were punishable by imprisonment and in 1885 section 11 of the Criminal Law Amendment Act 1885 extended the laws regarding homosexuality to include any kind of sexual activity between males.
 Lesbians were never acknowledged or targeted by legislation.